waimea-ljmutch/-level-2-programming-assessment/README.md

 ## Project Description

-This is a two-player game, played on a one-dimensional grid with coins, where the aim is to win by being the player who **removes the gold coin**.
+This is a two-player game, dice game and you will have to roll the die and the highest player with the most points wins